mclancy96/phase-3-reading-error-messages/README.md

 ## Introduction

 In this lab, you'll be reading error messages from tests.
-This lab is designed so that both running the files _and_ running the test suite via the `learn test` command will show the error messages for you to decode.
+This lab is designed so that both running the files _and_ running the test suite via the `bin/rspec` command will show the error messages for you to decode.
 Moving forward though, you'll be reading error messages mainly through running the test suite.